TapNPass User Manual

 Power up your TapNPass, and 'tap' the NFC logo (at the center of the circle engraved on the top cover of the casing) with your mobile near its NFC antenna.

-Communicate with IoTize Terminal
+Communicate with IoTize Toolbox

-You can launch the app by either:
+Launch the app by either:

-- Tapping again with the NFC,
+- Tapping the NFC again,

 Character strings (ASCII or hex) can be entered and transmitted from this application.
 The incoming flow is also displayed:

 Communication settings are accessed from the main menu (button with three horizontal bars in the top right).